flame-engine/flame/doc/platforms.md

 not supporting it on web.
 This can be worked around by using the `http` package, and requesting a get to the audio file, that will make the browser cache the file producing the same effect as on mobile.

+If you want to create instances of `ui.Image` on the web you can use our `Flame.images.decodeImageFromPixels` method.
+This wraps the `decodeImageFromPixels` from the `ui` library, but with support for the web platform.
+If the `runAsWeb` argument is set to `true` (by default it is set to `kIsWeb`) it will decode the image using a internal image method.
+When the `runAsWeb` is `false` it will use the `decodeImageFromPixels`, which is currently not supported on the web.